Error Handling & Crash Recovery

 6. Performance & Serialization Trade-offs

 Robust error handling introduces measurable overhead.
 Checkpointing state requires deep cloning or transferring buffers, which impacts both latency and memory.
-Structured cloning is safe but CPU-intensive for large datasets (e.g., WebGL vertex arrays or massive D3 datasets).
-Transferable objects eliminate copy costs but render the original buffer unusable on the main thread.
-Balance recovery granularity with serialization costs by implementing incremental snapshots and compressing payloads before transmission.
+Structured cloning is safe but CPU-intensive for large datasets.
+Transferable objects eliminate copy costs but render the original buffer unusable on the sender thread.
+Balance recovery granularity with serialization costs by implementing incremental snapshots.

 let previousState = null;